-The cultural traditions of the various Aboriginal peoples in Canada are very different one from the other.
+Aboriginal cultural traditions of the various Aboriginal peoples in Canada are very different one from the other.
 In order to understand and appreciate the various cultural traditions practised by the Aboriginal peoples in Canada today a brief look must be taken at the path these cultures have had to follow since coming into contact with the many influences presented to them by Europeans as European migration progressed across the lands of the Aboriginal peoples of Canada.
-Aboriginal people are often told by the Elders that we cannot know where we are today or where we are going unless we know where we have come from.

 In their reports Christopher Columbus and Father Le Jeune describe Aboriginal people who are caring, loving, and sharing amongst themselves and with others.
 Over two hundred years later, and about three thousand miles west of where Father Le Jeune had his first experiences, these same values are displayed again on the far distant prairies of what is now Canada.

 In his Letter to the Sovereigns (in 1492), which was promptly printed at Barcelona and widely distributed throughout Europe in a Latin translation, Christopher Columbus stresses the gentleness and generosity of the Aboriginal people.

 Aboriginal people are so ingenuous and free with all they have, that no one would believe it who has not seen it; of anything that they possess, if it be asked of them, they never say no; on the contrary, they invite you to share it and show as much love as if their hearts went with it, and they are content with whatever trifle be given them, whether it be a thing of value or of petty worth.

 I forbade that they be given things so worthless of broken crockery and of green glass and lace-points, although when they could get them, they thought they had the best jewel in the world.